Family Educational Rights & Privacy Act

 The Family Educational Rights and Privacy Act (Part 99 of Title 34 of the Code of Federal Regulations) allows present or former students at educational institutions access to educational records kept on them, as well as basic protections of privacy of their records.
+The University's policy regarding communication with parents applies equally to students who are minors.
+Upon a student's matriculation into an undergraduate program at a college or university, regardless of the student's age, rights under FERPA transfer to the student.
 The law does not apply to applicants seeking admission to the University.
 The law applies to educational records, which are defined as those records that are directly related to a student and maintained by an educational agency or institution.

 The law exempts from the definition of "education records," generally, records of instructional, supervisory, and administrative personnel which are kept in the sole possession of the person who made the record and are not accessible or revealed to any other person except a substitute for the maker of the record; records of a law enforcement unit of the University which are maintained solely for law enforcement purposes; records of employees of the University; records which are created or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional capacity or assisting in a paraprofessional capacity which are made, maintained or used only in connection with treatment of the student; and records that only contain information about an individual after that individual is no longer a student at the University.

 Under the Family Educational Rights and Privacy Act, you have the right to know what types of records relating to students are kept by the University, and to inspect and review any of those records which apply to you.
 You also have the right to a response to a reasonable request for explanation and interpretation of records which apply to you.